WoltLab/docs.woltlab.com/docs/php_api_form_builder-structure.md

 A maximum of `null` signals that no maximum value has been set.
 `TMaximumFormField` provides a default implementation of these two methods.

-{% include callout.html content="The implementing class has to validate the entered value against the maximum value manually." type="warning" %}
+!!! warning "The implementing class has to validate the entered value against the maximum value manually."

 #### `IMaximumLengthFormField` / `TMaximumLengthFormField`